jamenamcinteer/react-node-course-emaily-app/README.md

 `npm install --save materialize-css`

 Making use of webpack module that came with create react app.
 Webpack is a module loader.

+### Current User API

+React Component -> Calls an Action Creator -> Returns an Action -> Sent to reducers -> Updates state in store -> State sent back to components, causing them to render